EtHsu0/EtHsu0.github.io/index.md

 Over the past few years, I did research in machine learning, projects in software development, and other different works.
 I am currently excited about various opportunities like Software Engineer, Machine Learning Engineer, Applied Scientist, Grad School, and Quant Developer.

-This website will track what I've been doing, including my coursework and projects.
-You can find my web [Resume](/resume) here.
+This website tracks what I've been doing and my web [Resume](/resume).
+A list of what I've been doing each semester can be found at [timeline](/timeline).
 Feel free to reach out to me via email or LinkedIn.